Canonical URLs: A Beginner's Guide to Canonical Tags

 • You have standard blog posts

-If your site is more complex and requires some additional work to implement canonical tags, you can add them manually.
+If your site is more complex and requires additional canonical tag implementation, you can add them manually.

-Go to your Shopify admin, select “Themes” from the menu to the left, and click “Actions” > “Edit Code.”
+In your Shopify admin, select “Themes” from the left menu, then click the three dots and choose “Edit Code.”

 Shopify interface showing the "Themes" section, with a dropdown menu highlighting the "Edit code" option

 In the left sidebar, click on the file you want to edit.
-If you’re implementing something that will apply across your site, you’d choose “theme.liquid.”
+To implement site-wide changes, choose “theme.liquid.”

 Shopify interface showing code editor with "theme.liquid" file open and HTML code displayed

-There are also several Shopify apps available to add canonical tags.
+Alternatively, several Shopify apps are available to add canonical tags.

-Canonical Tag URL Wizard is a popular choice.
-Because it enables you to manage canonical tags without diving into code.
+Canonical Tag URL Wizard is a popular choice because it enables you to manage canonical tags without coding.

 WordPress

-You can set canonical URLs on your WordPress site by using a WordPress SEO plugin
+Set canonical URLs on your WordPress site using a WordPress SEO plugin

-We’ll look at how to do this with two of the most popular plugins: Yoast SEO and Rank Math SEO.
+Below are instructions for setting canonical URLs with two popular plugins: Yoast SEO and Rank Math SEO.

 Yoast SEO Plugin

-If you’re using the Yoast SEO plugin, head to the Yoast SEO options on any page or post.
+To set a canonical URL using the Yoast SEO plugin, navigate to the Yoast SEO options on any page or post.

 “Advanced” tab in Yoast SEO options